alazraq/AutoML/Report/Report.md

 The objective of this project is to put the Machine Learning methods that we've been taugh during this course into practice, on a real data set, the "Smart meter is coming" challenge.

 We will start by introducing our exploratory data analysis and what first conclusions we could draw from it.
-Then, we'll detail the data pre-processing and feature engineering we've done, and ustify their interest.
+Then, we'll detail the data pre-processing and feature engineering we've done, and justify their interest.

 Finally, we'll present the results we had using two methods : Deep learning (with RNNs) and Boosting (with XGboost).